 - This isn’t the wisdom coming down from above, but is earthly, natural, demonic.

-- For where jealousy and selfish-ambition are, chaos and every wicked deeds are also there.
+- For where jealousy and selfish-ambition are, chaos and every wicked deed are also there.

 - But the wisdom from above is indeed pure first, then peaceful, compassionately just, inclined to obedience, full of mercy and good fruits, impartial, and without hypocrisy.